t11a/slack_bot_assignment/README.md

         }
   ```
 ### Terraform destroy Tips
-- You need to empty the S3 bucket before running `terraform destroy`.
+- Ensure that the S3 buckets are empty before running `terraform destroy`.
-- CloudWatch Logs won't be automatically deleted, so please manually delete the Log Group and Log Stream.
+- CloudWatch Logs won't be automatically deleted, so please manually delete the Log Groups and Log Streams.
+- If you encounter the following error, please manually delete the WorkGroup of Athena from the AWS Console and then retry `terraform destroy`.
+   - `Error: deleting Athena WorkGroup`

 # DynamoDB
 There are tables named `Messages` and `UserCounts`, each defined as follows: